 VOCATIONAL EVANGELISM.
 This course is built up around the idea of practical rather than professional evangelism.
 The elements essential to revivals, the relation between pastor and evangelist, the evangelist himself, and the conducting of meetings are among the subjects treated.
 Elective.
 Value, 2 semester hours.
-Offered in 1937-38.
+Offered in first semester of 1937-38.